Boucicault, Dion

 His "A Legend of the Devil's Dyke" was performed at Brighton in 1838 and "London Assurance" was a success at Covent Garden in 1841.
 Many more plays followed during the 1840s.
 On 9 Jul 1845 he married the wealthy French widow Anne Guiot at the Parish Church of St. Mary Lambeth, Surrey.
 He claimed that she died later that year during a mountaineering accident in Switzerland, but there was evidence that she lived until 1848.

 He returned to London around 1849, spent his wife's money and went bankrupt.
 He managed to attract the interest of Charles Kean, who employed him as dramatist in residence.
-His adaption of Dumas' "The Corsican Brothers" was a huge success and Queen Victoria saw it five times.
+His adaption of Dumas' "The Corsican Brothers" was an enormous success and Queen Victoria saw it five times.
 In 1852 he impressed the public with his part of Sir Alan Raby in his own play "The Vampire".

 In 1859 he became the co-manager of Burton's New Theatre (formerly named Laura Keene's Varieties) on Broadway and renamed it into the Winter Garden Theatre.
 There he performed in his successful anti-slavery play "The Octoroon".
 Soon afterwards he left the Winter Garden Theatre and together with his wife he joined hands with actress and theatre manager Laura Keene.
 With her he staged "The Colleen Bawn".
 Those who hoped for a rivalry between Laura Keene and Agnes Robertson were disappointed: they joined the stage and got along very well.

-Back in England "The Colleen Bawn" was staged at the Adelphi Theatre and it was a huge success.
+Back in England "The Colleen Bawn" was staged at the Adelphi Theatre, and it was a tremendous success.
 It was performed all over the United Kingdom and the USA.
 Thomas Jefferson asked him to adapt Washington Irving's "Rip van Winkle" and this was an enormous success in 1866.

 In 1876 his son Willie was killed in a rail accident.
 His marriage with Agnes had broken down and he went back to New York to live with Katherine Rogers.
 Agnes filed for divorce in 1880, but Dion claimed they had never been legally married.
 After three years Agnes dropped the case.

 In 1885 he appeared one more time in London in "The Jilt".
-Later that year he married the 21 year old actress Louise Thorndyke during a tour in Australia, probably still of the opinion that he had never legally married Agnes Robertson.
-In 1886 Agnes filed for divorce again and this time Boucicault accepted because he was very happy with Louise.
+Later that year he married the 21-year-old actress Louise Thorndyke during a tour in Australia, probably still of the opinion that he had never legally married Agnes Robertson.
+In 1886 Agnes filed for divorce again and this time Boucicault accepted because he was happy with Louise.
 He was forced to sell many of his copyrights to be able to pay for the divorce that was finalised in 1888.

 Family